Hosted by Anne Rainbow, these sessions will be presented by Kerry Hadley-Pryce.

 When Anne is not working with other writers, or devising courses, she makes time for her own writing.
 Anne has published under two names: Jenny Lawson and Anne Rainbow.
 Her extensive publishing career of text books in Mathematics, and IT/Computing can be viewed on her LinkedIn profile: www.linkedin.com/in/anne-rainbow-69b3945/.
 She has also published collections of her poetry and had some short stories appear in anthologies.

-Anne’s focus in 2023 is her 2018 NaNo novel, Dead Wood, and a full length play, Waving, Not Drowning.
+Anne’s focus in 2024 is still her 2018 NaNo novel, Dead Wood, and a full length play, Waving, Not Drowning.

 She has written three short plays and had all of them performed, script in hand.
 Running Wild Though Barren Ground was performed at TR2 in 2013, Coming Clean had two nights at The Drum in 2015, and When I have Fears was performed at Bridport Arts Centre in 2017 and then in Kingsbridge in 2019.

 Kerry Hadley-Pryce has written fiction for as long as she can remember.
 She has had a thousand jobs ranging from dinner lady, petrol pump attendant, secondary school teacher to company director, but writing is the best job she’s had.
-Kerry was born in the Black Country and is currently a PhD student at Manchester Metropolitan University, researching Psychogeography and Black Country Writing.
+Kerry was born in the Black Country and has a PhD in Creative Writing from Manchester Metropolitan University.
 She focuses on ‘writing with a sense of place’: how walking practice is linked to the art of writing.

 Kerry has enjoyed holidays in the South Hams and attended a Wednesday Writers workshop.
 She was then invited to be a presenter for 2020 and, on the day we had our Zoom session to decide how to proceed, it should have been her workshop at the Cottage Hotel: Psychogeography as Inspiration for Writing.